-- The icon expands the IP Status application tile to the full screen.
-The icon collapses the tile back to its original size. - The sicon expands the tile vertically.
-If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
-The sicon sets the tile to quarter tile size. - The icon opens the IP Status application settings menu to adjust the tile settings.
-Use this menu to select Port 1, Port 2 or Both.
+- The licon expands the IP Status application tile to the full screen. - The s icon collapses the tile back to its original size. - The licon expands the tile vertically.
+If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile. - The icon sets the tile to quarter tile size. - The icon opens the IP Status application settings menu to adjust the tile settings.
+Use this menu to select Port 1, Port 2, or Both.

 NOTE.
-After the IP Status application settings menu is opened, the licon displays.
+After the IP Status application settings menu is opened, the icon displays.
 Select this icon to move the settings menu horizontally.